opencadc/science-containers/docs/developer-guide/api.md

 The **Skaha API** is a REST web service that provides programmatic access to CANFAR session management.
 Instead of using the web portal manually, you can write scripts to:

-- Launch and terminate computing sessions
+- Launch and terminate computing sessions, including headless ones (jobs)
 - Monitor session status and resource usage
 - List available container images
 - Manage session resources and configurations